-Streaming requests and delivery happens through the Course Reserves tool located in the Course Management System/Blackboard.
-The tool resides in the Library Resources area that will automatically be in your new course site.
+Streaming requests are submitted through the Course Reserves tool in Canvas and Blackboard.
+In Canvas, this tool is a module in the main menu; in Blackboard, it can be found in Library Resources.
 For help getting started, see our help pages or call us at (847) 467-1080.

-To stream personal titles, bring your media to the Digital Collections Drop-off Window, located on the 2nd floor of the east tower of the library.
+If you wish to stream a personal title, bring your media to Digital Collections on the 2nd floor of the east tower of the library.
 We are open from 8:30am to 5pm, M-F.